 These commands produce an Airgap Installation Bundle named:

 Deploy the Airgap Installation Bundle

-host.
-Put the chef-automate command line tool in a directory that is NOT in $PATH.
-The Automate installation process will put its own copy of
+Save the Chef Automate command-line tool in a directory that is NOT in $PATH.
+The Chef Automate installation process puts a copy of

 Create Default Configuration